sagemath/trac_to_gh/Issue 4455.md

 # Issue 4455: [with patch, positive review] bug in Coxeter matrix for type G2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4455

 Original creator: mhansen